'Shoot for the stars!' - Ex-Liverpool footballer-turned-boxer Paddy Lacey's incredible story of drugs, pris...

 “When I came out my mate asked me to play for his Sunday league team, Dovecot, just to get a game in and start myself back up,” he remembers.

-“I went down, and in the game I did this innocuous turn and felt something pop in my knee.
+“I went down to play, and in the game I did this innocuous turn and felt something pop in my knee.
 It was horrible.
 Then, as I fell to the ground I landed on my arm and dislocated my elbow!

 “So I’m banned from professional football, I’ve come out of jail, played half an hour of Sunday league and I’ve ended up with a bust knee and a bust arm!
 It definitely wasn’t my year, was it?”

 Lacey, foolishly, chose to play on despite his knee issue.
+"I was desperate to get back playing, so I just got it strapped up and got on with it," he says.
 He trained with Accrington once his ban expired in February 2018, and soon after he was invited for a trial with Yeovil Town.

 “The first day I got there, I hit a shot and came down on my left leg, and the knee just buckled,” he says.